-Over the last couple months, many couples have experienced the disappearance of space.
+Over the last six or so months, many couples have experienced the disappearance of space.
 Physical space is gone.
 We used to have work, business trips, the gym, and all sorts of other events and activities in life that provided this kind of physical space and separation from each other.

 But that’s only part of the problem.
 We are also experiencing the disappearance of mental space.
 This form of space is less tangible but perhaps even more significant.
 It’s space from screaming children, your partner's virtual meetings, and other distractions.
 It’s the space that allows your mind to rest and open up to new and creative possibilities in work and life.